Latgalian language: Classification

 Latgalian is a member of the East Baltic branch of the Baltic group of languages, in the family of Indo-European languages.
-The branch also includes the standard form of Latvian and other Baltic languages like Samogitian and Lithuanian.
+The branch also includes Latvian and other Baltic languages like Samogitian and Lithuanian.
+All of the aforementioned languages have many similarities, but without experience of communication, speakers of other languages cannot mutually understand their spoken form, while there are many similarities in the written form.
 Latgalian is a moderately inflected language; the number of verb and noun forms is characteristic of many other Baltic and Slavic languages (see Inflection in Baltic Languages).

 Geographic distribution

 Latgalian is spoken by about 150,000 people, mainly in Latgale, Latvia; there are small Latgalian-speaking communities in Siberia, Russia, created as a result of the emigration of Latgalians at the turn of the 19th and 20th centuries. and the Soviet deportations from Latvia.

 Official status

 Between 1920 and 1934 Latgalian was used in local government and education in Latgale.
 Now Latgalian is not used as an official language anywhere in Latvia.
 It is formally protected by the Latvian Language Law stating that "The Latvian State ensures the preservation, protection, and development of the Latgalian literary language as a historical variant of the Latvian language" (§3.4).
 The law regards Latgalian and Standard Literary Latvian as two equal variants of the same Latvian language.
 Even though such legal status allows usage of Latgalian in state affairs and education spheres, it still happens quite rarely.

 There is a state-supported orthography commission of the Latgalian language.
 Whether the Latgalian language is a separate language or a dialect of Latvian language was a matter of heated debate throughout the 20th century.
-Proponents of Latgalian such as linguists Antons Breidaks and Lidija Leikuma have suggested Latgalian has the characteristics of an independent language.
+Proponents of Latgalian such as linguists Antons Breidaks and Lidija Leikuma have suggested Latgalian has the characteristics of an independent language sitting between Latvian and Lithuanian with similarities in both.